pckerneis/Minimal-DIY-Console/spec.md

 - **Graceful shutdown** (soft reset or power button, if available)
 - **USB connect** (before the storage interface is mounted, to avoid flash contention)

 Power loss between a `save()` call and a flush will result in the last unsaved values being lost.
 This is acceptable for v1.

+**Entry lifecycle:**

+There is no `delete` operation in v1.
+Once a save entry is allocated for a given `@id`, it persists until the save page is manually erased (e.g. by a firmware-level reset utility).
+Future versions may introduce an explicit `clearsave()` built-in.

 ### 3.7 Cart utilities